influenzanet/study-service/docs/studyExpressions.md

 ### 30. sum

-return the sum the arguments
+return the sum the arguments.
+Can be used with numeric values or boolean values (to count true values)

 Functional Description:
 ```